Renaissance in Ferrara: 16th century

-The artistic lineage established by the 15th-century masters of the Ferrarese school waned by the 1590s, with a decline in the production of high-caliber artworks.
+The artistic lineage established by the 15th-century masters of the Ferrarese school had waned by the 1590s, with a decline in the production of high-caliber artworks.
 At the turn of the 16th century, the House of Este began to patronize artists with diverse training backgrounds.
 These artists were familiar with the latest artistic developments of the Roman and Venetian Renaissance.
 The major court painters of this period were Il Garofalo, Ludovico Mazzolino, and Dosso Dossi.
 The presence of writers such as Ludovico Ariosto cultivated an atmosphere that favored fantastical imagery, a trend particularly evident in the design of Alfonso II d'Este's extraordinary studiolo and the camerini d'alabastro which was destroyed in 1598.
 Directed by Dosso Dossi, the decoration of the camerini included a series of remarkable Baccanali canvases by various artists including Giovanni Bellini and Titian.
-Dosso's style demonstrably absorbed certain elements from Titian, such as a rich color palette and expansive landscapes.
+Dosso's style demonstrably absorbed certain elements from Titian, such as a rich colour palette and expansive landscapes.
 However, Dosso also incorporated an inventive approach, particularly in his depictions of literary and mythological subjects.
 These mythological motifs by Dosso remained influential even for early 17th-century Emilian painters, such as Annibale Carracci.

 Lorenzo Costa, another prominent painter, established himself as the court painter in Mantua following the death of Andrea Mantegna.

 The latter half of the 16th century witnessed a period of artistic transition in Ferrara.
-Following the passing of Dosso Dossi and the decline in commissions from the Este court, the artistic community maintained a degree of vitality.
+Following the death of Dosso Dossi and the decline in commissions from the Este court, the artistic community maintained a degree of vitality.
 This was due in part to the presence of the Filippi family.
 Among them, Sebastiano Filippi, also known as Bastianino, achieved recognition for his Last Judgment adorning the apse of Ferrara Cathedral.
 Later, the local artistic scene benefited from the contributions of Carlo Bononi.
 However, with the annexation of Ferrara by the Papal States and the subsequent transfer of the Este capital to Modena, the city's prominence as a leading artistic center diminished.
 This decline coincided with the dismantling of the famed camerini d'alabastro, resulting in the dispersal of its decorative elements to various museums.